nferrara100/transactify/README.md

-# Expensify Take-Home Challenge - Nicholas Ferrara

-A simple demo application using the Expensify API.
+# Transactify PHP and JavaScript Demo Application

+A simple web application that demonstrates displaying and creating data from an external API in raw PHP and JavaScript without frameworks.
 To run locally run `make run` and navigate to `localhost:8080`.
 If you do not have access to the Expensify API you can run against sample data by running `make run-sample`.
+To use the real API you will need to set the `partnerName` and `partnerPassword` in `config.php`.

+Some shortcuts were taken to make this demo as simple as possible.
+For example, the login cookie is not secured and code is not transpiled.